 (Note to self: Google lemming.
 What are lemmings and why do they head to the sea?)

-The problem we are dealing with is, Coffin Nail doesn’t stay out there on the deck smoking.
-Coffin Nail takes a drag on the cigarette, inhales, slides the very loud sliding glass door open, exhales out towards the deck then very noisily slides the door shut with a bang.
+The problem we are dealing with is this: Coffin Nail doesn’t stay out there on the deck smoking.
+Coffin Nail takes a drag on the cigarette, inhales, rolls the very loud sliding glass door open, exhales out towards the deck then very noisily slides the door shut with a bang.
 Over and over again until the craving for nicotine has been satisfied.

 Funny thing about Floridians, they spend a lot of time inside with the air conditioning on.
 Open windows are a rare sight.
 Those fluttering sheer curtains I keep pinning on my Pinterest boards?
 I don’t see them much around here.
 Instead I hear the sound of those big air conditioning systems humming day and night.
 There is one right outside the window where I am writing, but I am blasting Dire Straits to tune out the constant hum.

 We moved to Florida for the weather.
 Tired of nor’easters, snow, and rain, we escaped New Hampshire for sunnier skies.
 No one ever moved to New England for the weather, but I must admit summer is hot as hell down here.

 I digress, let’s get back to the neighbor.
 This past week Coffin Nail was up all night.
 The door slid open and shut numerous times as we struggled to fall asleep.
 Awakened at two a.m. and four a.m., six o’clock finally rolled around and we were exhausted.
 Rich was extremely grumpy.

 “We’re getting the hell out of here,” he shouted.

 I understand his anger.
 He had been working on new construction that day.
 A shell of a house with no air conditioning in the brutal heat of a summer day in Florida.
 I was working in an air conditioned office in an empty building.
 I could possibly squeeze a nap in at my desk if I needed to.
 And I did.